 WHAT ARE THE CAUSES?

-Prune away infected area (Note: Do not prune during active season: late spring, early summer)- be sure to disinfect pruning tools
+Prune the infected area (Note: Do not prune middle of active season: late spring, early summer)-disinfect pruning tools after each use

-Maintain the tree's health as stress worsens the disease
+Maintain the tree's health, stress worsens the disease

-If the tree is fully infected, have an arborist remove the tree to prevent further spread to other trees
+Have an arborist remove the contaminated tree to prevent further spread to surrounding trees

 50 Leek Crescent Suite 101